matt2ology/csc177-data-analytics-and-mining/final_exam_response.md

 In k-NN what will happen when you increase/decrease the value of k?
 ```

--[ ] The boundary becomes smoother with decreasing value of K -[ ] Smoothness of boundary doesn’t dependent on value of K -[x] The boundary becomes smoother with increasing value of K -[ ] None of these
+- [ ] The boundary becomes smoother with decreasing value of K
+- [ ] Smoothness of boundary doesn’t dependent on value of K
+- [x] The boundary becomes smoother with increasing value of K
+- [ ] None of these

 ## 13